nmanumr/mazes101/README.md

 const svgString = render(board);
 ```

+Code in completely purgeable so only the bits that your are using will be bundled.
+For example, the following code
+bundles to only 3KBs.

 ## Contributions
 If you feel something is missing or something can be done better
 feel free to open an issue or direct create a PR for that.
 Following